alsersan/cleverpost/README.md

 ### General

-- CRUD application to create and edit/delete posts.
+- CRUD application to view and edit/delete posts.
 - React + Typescript used.

 ### Design